Apicurio/apicurio.github.io/_posts/2026-03-26-universal-oauth-with-dex.md

 ## Deploy Apicurio Registry

-Now the Registry CR becomes much simpler — no more OIDC workarounds, just a standard OIDC configuration pointing at Dex:
+Now the Registry CR becomes much simpler — no more OIDC workarounds, just a standard OIDC configuration pointing at Dex.
+A few important details to get right:

+- Both `appClientId` and `uiClientId` must be set to `apicurio-registry-ui` (the public client).
+This ensures tokens issued for the UI are accepted by the backend.
+- The `redirectUri` must be specified for silent token refresh to work.
+- Use `ingress.host` with TLS edge termination annotations (not the bare `host` field).
+- The UI needs `APICURIO_UI_AUTH_OIDC_SCOPE` to include `groups`, otherwise RBAC will deny everything.
+- Override `REGISTRY_API_URL` in the UI env — the operator defaults to `http://`, but with auth enabled you need HTTPS.

 ```yaml
 apiVersion: registry.apicur.io/v1